vvvt/thielegram.de/README.md

 ## Music & Composition

 While training in the field of computer science, I remained a musician at heart, enjoying the virtues of playing solo and ensemble for almost 20 years.
-While the severely mysterious and  bassoon has been my main instrument for the past 14 years, I picked up playing the guitar as a passion project about 6 years ago.
+While the warm and mysterious bassoon has been my main instrument for the past 14 years, I picked up playing the guitar as a passion project about 6 years ago.

 ## Art & Design